colombia-dev/state-of-the-union/README.md

 - founded in the Colombian territory
 - 1 or more Colombian born or nationalized founders
 - engineering operations in colombia (more than 40% of their eng team)

-- must not be a development or consulting shop
+In addtion they should not be a development or consulting shop.
+If they are a consulting company, an agency or a dev shop they must have created a product, which must operate as a separate entity with a permantently staffed team.
+The objective here is to measure the impact of our innovative tech industry and not the byproduct contributions of the out-sourcing or service providing industry.

 ### Repository Selection Criteria
 An original repository is: